turing-machines/docs/content/faq/_index.en.md

 Yes, you can flash a compute module using a top/master node.

 #### 7. How do the Ethernet, USB, HDMI, and audio ports work?
 Is there a way to switch them between nodes?
+There are 8 USB on the board.
 Each pair of USB connected to a particular node.
+2x USB routed to the top/master node, 2x to the second node, 2x to the fourth node, 2x to the 6th node.
 HDMI and audio connected with a top/master node.

 #### 8. There are ATX and DC 12V power ports on the cluster board.
 Does this mean it can function from either an ATX power supply or 12V?
 Yes